Milan

 The Plein Hotel - Small Luxury Hotels of the World

-Philipp Plein's first hotel, where Milanese fashion settles into a neoclassical palace in the Quadrilatero.
+The first hotel signed Philipp Plein, where Milanese fashion settles into a neoclassical palace in the Quadrilatero.

 The Plein Hotel occupies a 19th-century palace on via Daniele Manin, three minutes from La Scala, and translates the Philipp Plein universe into hotel keys.
-We step into a hall all black marble, gilded stucs, oversized chandeliers, chrome furniture.
+We enter a hall all black marble, gilded stucco, oversized chandeliers, chrome furniture.
 The rooms mix buttoned leather, velvet headboards, Carrara marble bathrooms, assumed rock'n'roll details (gilded skulls, leopard prints).
-The restaurant offers a contemporary Italian menu, attentive service, solid Milanese cellar.
-The address appeals to clients who love ostentatious luxury, fashion as statement, maximalist design.
+The restaurant offers a contemporary Italian menu, attentive service, solid Milanese wine cellar.
+The address appeals to clients who love ostentatious luxury, fashion as a statement, maximalist design.
 We tested a Junior suite, comfortable, soundproofed, from 921,90 € per night.
 Member Small Luxury Hotels of the World, the hotel keeps its promises of personalised service, responsive concierge, room service until midnight ✨

 What makes this hotel unique

-• 2018-renovated neoclassical palace, interior design by Philipp Plein Maison
+• Neoclassical palace renovated 2018, interior design signed Philipp Plein Maison

 • Rooms with Carrara marble, buttoned leather, bespoke chrome furniture

-• Contemporary Italian restaurant, Lombard cellar, service until 11pm
+• Contemporary Italian restaurant, Lombard wine cellar, service until 11pm

-• Booking 9.3/10 on 65 reviews, member Small Luxury Hotels of the World
+• Booking score 9.3/10 from 65 reviews, member Small Luxury Hotels of the World

 Château Monfort - Relais & Châteaux